cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 )
 ```

-It can be tricky allowing external build systems to pull these private libraries; however that is overcome easily with Gitlab tokens and some updates to the `Dockerfile` and `.gitlab-ci.yml`.
+It can be tricky allowing external build systems to pull these private libraries; however, that is overcome easily with Gitlab tokens and some updates to the `Dockerfile` and `.gitlab-ci.yml`.

 ##### Container: `Dockerfile`